KalaimaranB/cyberblog/content/biomedical/_index.md

     category: "CHEM"

   - title: "BMEG426- Synthetic Biology"
     summary: "Synthetic Biology is a 2 week intensive biology lab focused course and focuses on cellular design & engineering in mammalian cells.
-The course provided experience in running PCR, gel electrophoresis, golden gate, gibson reactions and many more.
-A presentation on content covered in the course will be available here soon."
+The course provided experience in running PCR, gel electrophoresis, golden gate, gibson reactions and many more individually and in partners.
+A presentation on content covered in the course is available [here](/bmeg426-presentation.pptx)."
     category: "BMEG"

   - title: "BMEG310- Introduction to Bioinformatics"